 Being media literate is essential in modern society!
 Students are encouraged to explore and reflect critically on a wide range of media platforms including TV, newspapers and social media.
-An extremely successful course that has a mixture of academic and practical content.
+Media Studies is an extremely popular and successful course that has a mixture of academic and practical content.

 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

 This highly rewarding course enables you to explore various media industries to understand how they respond to audience needs and successfully make a profit.
 You will also explore various interesting representations and social groups and how they are presented by the media, the relationship between producers and audiences, and issues relating to the impact of new technology on wider society.
 The course also recognises the fundamental relationship between theoretical understanding and practical work, providing you with exciting opportunities to develop media production skills in different forms, apply your knowledge and understanding of the theoretical framework to media products and become creators of content yourself.
 To complement the theoretical work, you will complete a cross-media production and be offered a choice of briefs and forms within which to work, enabling you to explore and pursue your own media interests.
-English skills are developed naturally as the course is 70% theoretical and covers a wide range of theory from different academic disciplines, therefore this complements many other choices of subjects to study.
+English skills are developed naturally as the course is 70% theoretical and covers a wide range of theory from different academic disciplines.
 You will also develop your communication skills and many desired employability skills through the various teaching and learning methods used.

 Future students would benefit from researching the following theorists in preparation for the course: Clay Shirky, Van Zoonen and Stuart Hall.